 Seeing things clearly can be such an emotional issue — literally.
-That’s what I’ve learned from my holistic eye doctor, Marc Grossman.
+I learned this from my holistic eye doctor, Marc Grossman.
 He’s the guy who taught me that my severe nearsightedness is all about letting go, while people who are farsighted have issues with focusing.

-“Oh, we can take care of it in a few months with eye exercises, no problem,” he said.
-“But what about your nearsightedness — do you want to do anything about that?”
+“We can take care of it in a few months with eye exercises, no problem,” he said.
+“And what about your nearsightedness?
+Do you want to do anything about that?”

 What?
 Was he nuts?
 My vision was about 20/650, in the legally blind category.
 But over the next few years, I spent a few daily minutes on eye exercises at home.
 My routine also included a weekly visit to his office for an hour of vision therapy that involved specialized drills.
 Today, I’m in the 20/275 range.
 At age 56, I still don’t use reading glasses.

-As a person with no guts, interest or money for laser eye surgery, holistic eye therapy has been a great gift.
+Holistic eye therapy is a great gift, especially for someone like me, who has no guts or money for laser eye surgery.
 It’s not just the vision improvement but the self-discovery.
 Marc always says that eyes are the windows to the soul because they’re also an extension of our brains.
 The eye’s retina is actually made of a specialized form of brain tissue, creating a powerful interaction between seeing and thinking.
 No wonder sight is the most developed of the five human senses.

 When my vision started improving, I shared with Marc my sadness — and fury — over how my parents forced me out of my natural left-handedness.
 While I write as a southpaw, they broke me in every over way.
 At that point in my mid-40s, I wanted my handedness back.
 But struggling to use my left hand to open doors and to eat with a fork or chopsticks was very awkward and tiring.